List of Hollows in Bleach: Findorr Calius

 Arrancar 24 Findorr Calius (フィンドール・キャリアス, Findōru Kyariasu) is one of Baraggan Louisenbairn's six Fracción.
 When in the fake Karakura Town, Baraggan sends Findorr to target one of the pillars.
 He ends up fighting Shūhei Hisagi.
 During the battle, Findorr chisels parts of his mask off to increase his power.

 His Zanpakutō is Pinza Aguda (Pinsagūda), which resembles a standard-sized katana with a pink handle and a guard that resembles a Spanish épée or rapier.
 When released, Findorr transforms into a humanoid crab.
 After a fierce battle, Findorr is killed by Hisagi.

-He is voiced by Takashi Kondō in the Japanese version and by Travis Willingham in the English dub.
+He is voiced by Takashi Kondō in the original Japanese version and by Travis Willingham in the English dub.

 Choe Neng Pow

 Arrancar 25 Choe Neng Poww (チーノン・ポウ, Chīnon Pō) is the largest of Baraggan Louisenbairn's six Fracción.
 Like the others, Choe Neng Poww is loyal to Baraggan and treats him as his god.
 When in the fake Karakura Town, Baraggan sends Choe to target one of the pillars.
 He ends up fighting Madarame Ikkaku, succeeds in defeating him and destroys the pillar.
 Before Choe Neng Poww can finish off Ikkaku, Sajin Komamura takes over the fight while Tetsuzaemon places some poles on the ground to keep the real Karakura Town from materializing.

 His Zanpakutō is Calderón (Karuderon), which resembles a wakizashi (resembling more to a pocket knife in proportion to the massive Arrancar) and is stored up his sleeve.
 When released, Choe's entire body swells up into a giant with whale-like features going from his chin to his chest.
 Sajin Komamura unleashes his Bankai, which he uses to crush Choe.

-He is voiced by Hiroshi Shirokuma in the Japanese version and by Jamieson Price in the English dub.
+He is voiced by Hiroshi Shirokuma in the original Japanese version and by Jamieson Price in the English dub.

 Ggio Vega

 Arrancar 26 Ggio Vega (ジオ・ヴェガ, Jio Vega) is the shortest of Baraggan Louisenbairn's six Fracción.
 Following the death of Charlotte Chuhlhourne, Abirama Redder, Findorr Calius, and Choe Neng Poww, Ggio Vega and Nirgge Parduoc end up fighting Suì-Fēng and Marechiyo Omaeda, with Ggio fighting Soi Fon.

 His Zanpakutō is Tigre Estoque (Tiguresutōku).
 Its hilt resembles a normal katana with a light yellow handle and silver oval-shaped guard with slits going down the middle of both ends.
 When released, Ggio Vega becomes more tiger-like.
 Before he can do anything in his Tigre Estoque El Sable (・, Tiguresutōku Erusaburu) form, he is killed by Soi Fon with Suzumebachi's (her Zanpakutō) Death in Two Steps ability.

-He is voiced by Tetsuya Kakihara in the Japanese version and by Tony Oliver in the English dub.
+He is voiced by Tetsuya Kakihara in the original Japanese version and by Tony Oliver in the English dub.